About Cannabis in Missouri

 - In the professional judgment of a physician, any other chronic, debilitating or other medical condition, including, but not limited to:

 Along with having a qualifying condition, applicants must provide proof of residency in Missouri with a valid state driver’s license or ID card.
-In addition to Veriheal’s consultation fee of $199, the cost for a Missouri medical marijuana card is $25, which must be renewed annually to stay valid in the statewide registry.
-Recommendations must also be renewed annually.
+In addition to Veriheal’s consultation fee of $199, the cost for a Missouri medical marijuana card application is $25.94, which must be renewed annually to stay valid in the statewide registry.
+Recommendations on medical marijuana doses must also be renewed annually.

 Registering a Primary Caregiver in Missouri

 Possession and Cultivation of Medical Marijuana in Missouri

-For an additional $100, cannabis patients may apply for the patient cultivation identification card.
-Missouri law specifies that up to two individuals who have patient cultivation ID’s may cultivate medical marijuana in one space.
+For an additional $103.73, cannabis patients and caregivers may apply for the patient cultivation identification card.
+Missouri law specifies that up to two individuals who have patient cultivation IDs may cultivate medical marijuana in one space.
 The two individuals may be two patients, two caregivers, or a patient and a caregiver.
 Up to 12 mature, flowering cannabis plants may be cultivated in this situation.
 Additionally, there may be up to 12 immature, non-flowering plants and 12 clones.
-Note that if one of the individuals is a patient as well as a caregiver then the number of plants increases to an additional 6 mature plants, 6 non-flowering plants, and 6 clones.
+If one of the individuals is a patient as well as a caregiver then the number of plants increases to an additional 6 mature plants, 6 non-flowering plants, and 6 clones.

 Frequently Asked Questions